 I was actually born in Chicago in the south suburbs.
 Everyone thinks I’m a southern gal but the closest I’ve come is the south side of the burbs.
 We spent so much time in the south though.
 I practically lived in New Orleans for a while.
 We’re in Nashville a couple months out of every year.
 It’s a place that I’m very familiar with.

-What’s the intro song to your podcast?
+What’s the theme song for the Unwritable Rant podcast?

 He’s an independent artist.
 That one particular song is so New Orleans.
 It really sets up the vibe for the show.
 Just kick back and ease into this great conversation.